myTerminal/getting-started-with-programming/web/02-css.md

 ## Beginning with CSS

-[A very friendly and detailed post about CSS](https://dev.to/aspittel/css-from-zero-to-hero-3o16) by [Ali Spittel](https://github.com/aspittel) will help you go from level zero to somewhere where you can confidently say you know what CSS actually is and much more than that.
+[A very friendly and detailed post about CSS](https://dev.to/aspittel/css-from-zero-to-hero-3o16) by [Ali Spittel](https://github.com/aspittel) will help you go from level zero to a point where you can confidently say you know what CSS actually, in fact much more than just that.

-Time for some [theory lessons](http://www.htmldog.com/guides/css/), where you can get to see what CSS is in a bit more detail.
-You may skip a few things and come back later for more details.
+Next, dive into some [theory lessons](http://www.htmldog.com/guides/css/), where you can get to see what CSS is in a bit more detail.
+You may skip over a few things and come back later for more details.

 ## A More Formal Introduction to CSS